willhk10/BasicCAD/README.md

 <img src="Pictures/Yes/MountEngineering.png" alt="alt text" width="400" height="400">

 ## ***Description***
+It was just a square with holes spaced out evenly across to allow for the base to fully support the fork and wheel in the final product.
+This part will be mounted on the Base using nuts and bolts.
+It is a 100x100x8mm part.
+The holes are 10mm wide, and 20mm from each corner.
+There is also a 25mm center hole.
+## ***Reflection***
 The mount was very easy to make.
 I didn't use the method that Mr. H explained to me as I thought it was a bit confusing and I didn't want to mess it up.
 I ended up just making a new part and copying over the dimensions and sketch geometry.
-It was just a rectangle with holes spaced out evenly across to allow for the base to fully support the fork and wheel in the final product.

 ---
 # [Fork](https://cvilleschools.onshape.com/documents/589f920685521cb794707851/w/2c120b6b5092ad41d9c81965/e/22497d4e152375cd2abb89d0)
 <img src="Pictures/Yes/ForkEngineering.png" alt="alt text" width="400" height="400">

 ## ***Description***
+This part is the part that would actually hold the wheel in the final caster assembly.
+There is a main 80mm circle.
+8mm thick, with 2 rectangular arms that are 75mm long.
+There is also a pole coming out of the bottom of the fork that will fit into the center hole in the base and mount.
+## ***Reflection***
 This part was really easy to make.
 I remembered exactly how to do it from last year, so it only took about 20 minutes.
 However, when I dimensioned the distances of the rectangles, I used the wrong pieces of the rectangles and I only noticed this when I got to the assembly.
 I accidentally dimensioned the centerline to the middle of the rectangle rather than the side of it.

 ---